 - Don’t say: “It seems like your life’s a mess right now.”

 Keep in mind that struggling with normal life events does not always require counseling.
 It is often the struggles in life that provide the most opportunity for growth.
 However, if the situation seems to be triggering a more severe reaction (things seem to be spiraling out of control for the student) or it has been going on for more than a couple of weeks, then a referral to counseling may be appropriate.
-Mental Health Services staff members are here to provide support for your friend and for you.
+Center for Counseling and Psychological Services staff members are here to provide support for your friend and for you.
 If you would like to consult with a staff member about how to handle your concerns, call 314-935-6695 to speak to the mental health service coordinator and schedule a consultation.

 When to refer: